 Geographies of Cubanidad: Music, Place, and Racialized Identity in Contemporary Cuba.
 Jackson, MS: University Press of Mississippi, 2015.

 “Music and Eastern Cuban Identity.”
 In Oxford Research Encyclopedia of Latin American History, edited by William Beezley.
-New York: Oxford University Press, forthcoming.
+New York: Oxford University Press, 2017.

 “Cuba.”
 In Oxford Bibliographies in Music, edited by Bruce Gustafson.
 New York: Oxford University Press, 2016.

 Cuba – Music – Oxford Bibliographies, PDF